awslabs/assisted-log-enabler-for-aws/README.md

                         want Assisted Log Enabler to store logs in.
 Otherwise, a new S3 bucket will be created (default).
-Only used for Amazon VPC Flow Logs, Amazon Route 53 Resolver Query Logs, and AWS CloudTrail logs.
-WARNING: For multi_account, this will replace the bucket policy.
+Only used for Amazon VPC Flow Logs, Amazon Route 53 Resolver Query Logs, AWS CloudTrail logs, and Amazon GuardDuty.
-                        For single_account, this may add statements to the bucket policy.
+                        WARNING: This will replace the bucket policy.
   --include_accounts ACCOUNT_NUMBERS
                         Specify a comma separated list of AWS account numbers to INCLUDE for multi_account mode.